reedspool/reeds-website-eleventy/src/blog/20220924-two-paragraphs.md

 Then, a half hour ago, I ran into a problem.
 I was unsure of my next step.
 I stared blankly at my screen until my screen went blank.
 I'm stuck.

-Feeling stuck triggers some bad habits.
+Feeling stuck usually triggers some bad habits.
 I might scroll through Slack or Reddit.
 Worst of all, I might delve into my snack drawer.

 But recently I found a healthier plan.
 When I am stuck, I write my two paragraphs.